Maggi Hambling(1945-), Painter

-Born in Suffolk, Hambling graduated from the Slade School of Art in 1969.
-In 1980 she became the first artist-in-residence at the National Gallery.
+Born in Suffolk, Hambling studied with Lett Haines and Cedric Morris at Hadleigh before graduating from the Slade School of Art in 1969.
+She began painting portraits in 1973.
+She was the first artist in residence at the National Gallery, London (1980-81), and her 'Max Wall' series was showcased at the National Portrait Gallery in 1983.
 Portraits in the National Portrait Gallery collection include Dorothy Hodgkin and George Melly.
 In 1995 she won the Jerwood Prize for Painting jointly with Patrick Caulfield.
-She is known both for her bold handling of paint and public sculptures including Oscar Wilde (1998), situated nearby in Adelaide Street and Scallop (for Benajmin Britten, 2003) on Aldeburgh beach, Suffolk.
+She is known both for her bold handling of paint and public sculptures including Oscar Wilde (1998) on nearby Adelaide Street and Scallop (for Benajmin Britten), 2003 on Aldeburgh beach, Suffolk.

 Watch a film clip on the artist in the Media section below

 Discover our BP Next Generation short films made by artists.
 Follow step by step guides in drawing and painting techniques.

 Reflect on your own experiences of lockdown through this easy-to-do from home, photographic exercise.

 Revisit The Encounter exhibition and learn about Renaissance and Baroque drawing methods and materials.